cppitems/cppitems/items/001/item.md

 }
 ```
 which is the starting point for the following translation.
-Note that the order of `#include`s has consequences on the arragement of this final code document.
+Note that the order of `#include`s has consequences on the arrangement of this final code document.

 > Possible errors during the preprocessing phase are?
 > - "file not found" if includes are not found in the lookup mechanism of the toolchain